LiAuTraver/liautraver.github.io/content/post/ubuntu-tips/index.md

 sudo reboot
 ```

-relogin and check RAM again.it should be fine now.
+re-login and check RAM again.it should be fine now.

 ##### Screen: screen manager with VT100/ANSI terminal emulation